Deep Thermalization and Measurements of Quantum Resources: Construction of random unitaries with symmetry

 In this appendix, we outline the procedure for uniformly sampling random unitaries that commute with the symmetry operator $\sigma^{\otimes N}_z$ \cite{varikuti2024unraveling}.
 A standard method for generating Haar-random unitaries from $\mathcal{U}(2^N) )$ is to sample a complex Gaussian matrix and then perform the QR decomposition, which factors the input matrix into a unitary component and an upper-triangular component \cite{mezzadri2006generate}.
 After an appropriate normalization, the resulting unitary matrix is distributed according to the Haar measure over $ \mathcal{U}(2^N) $.
 However, the QR decomposition fails to preserve symmetries of the input matrix, such as $Z_2$ or translation symmetries.
 Hence, this method cannot be extended to sample unitaries abiding by symmetries.
 To circumvent this, we utilize the polar decomposition to generate these unitaries.
 In the following, we first show that the polar decomposition can be used to generate random unitaries that reproduce the moments of Haar unitaries.

-Before proceeding, we first show that if the input matrix has independent complex Gaussian entries with zero mean and unit variance (also known as Ginibre matrix), then the unitary obtained from its polar decomposition behaves like a Haar-random unitary.
+Before proceeding, we first show that if the input matrix has independent complex Gaussian entries with zero mean and unit variance (also known as a Ginibre matrix), then the unitary obtained from its polar decomposition behaves like a Haar-random unitary.
 This is established by computing the moments of the resulting unitaries (denoted with $\mathcal{E}_{\text{polar}}$) and showing that they coincide with the corresponding Haar moments.
 Given an arbitrary complex Gaussian matrix $Z$, its right polar decomposition yields $ Z = UP $, where $ P = \sqrt{Z^\dagger Z} $ is a positive semi-definite matrix.
-When $ Z $ is of full rank, $ U $ can be uniquely defined as $ U = Z(Z^\dagger Z)^{-1/2} $.
+When $ Z $ is of full rank, $ U $ can be uniquely defined as $ U = Z(Z^\dagger Z)^{-1/2} $. {Note that the set of rank-deficient matrices has measure zero with respect to the Ginibre ensemble.
+Indeed, rank deficiency is equivalent to $\det(Z)=0$, which defines the zero set of a nontrivial polynomial in the matrix entries.
+Such sets are known to have Lebesgue measure zero \cite{Mityagin2020ZeroSet}.
+Since the Ginibre ensemble is absolutely continuous with respect to Lebesgue measure, it follows that rank-deficient matrices occur with probability zero.
+Consequently, a Ginibre matrix is almost surely of full rank.}

 To see how the Haar moments emerge from the Polar decomposition, consider an arbitrary operator $ A $ acting on $ t $ replicas of a Hilbert space $ \mathcal{H}^d $.
 The average action of the ensemble on this operator is given by

-where $ d\mu(Z) $ is the invariant measure associated with the Ginibre ensemble.
-The second inequality follows from the unitary invariance of the Ginibre ensemble.
-The third equality implies that $\mathcal{E}_{\text{polar}}$ exactly match those of the Haar measure.
+{where $d\mu(Z)$ denotes the probability measure associated with the Ginibre ensemble given by $d\mu(Z)\propto e^{-\mathrm{Tr}(Z^\dagger Z)}dZ$, which is invariant under left and right multiplication by unitary matrices $Z \mapsto UZV$}.
+The second {equality} follows from the unitary invariance of the Ginibre ensemble.
+The third equality implies that $\mathcal{E}_{\text{polar}}$ exactly matches those of the Haar measure.

 We now show that if the initial operator abides by a symmetry, the resulting unitary from polar decomposition preserves that symmetry.
 For illustrative purposes, we consider the $Z_2$-symmetric case.
 Given a complex Ginibre matrix $Z$,